Garlicky Skillet Black Beans

 - Two 16-ounce cans black beans, drained and rinsed,

 or 3 to 4 cups cooked black beans (from about 1 2/3 cups raw)

 - Juice of 1/2 to 1 lemon or lime, or to taste

 - 1 tablespoon fresh oregano leaves, or 1 teaspoon dried

-- 1 small fresh hot chili pepper, seeded and minced, or 1 medium milder chili
+- 1 to 2 small fresh hot chile pepper, seeded and minced, or 1 medium milder chile

 - 2 to 3 scallions, thinly sliced